 Subhead keywords and phrases

 You can make up your own abbreviations but there are some standard ones that maybe helpful on this handout from our colleagues at the University of Plymouth: Helpful abbreviations for speedy note-taking.

-Some people just think more visually and illustrating notes with lots of drawings etc. can help with engagement, understanding and recall.
+Some people just think more visually and illustrating notes with lots of drawings, arrows and containers can help with engagement, understanding and recall.